vespa-engine/documentation/documentation/tutorials/text-search-semantic.md

 The results obtained are promising with respect to the relationship between matched documents and recall.
 We retrieved only around 6% of the documents which is more than the `AND` operator but much less than the `OR` operator while we increased the recall from 48% (obtained with `AND`) to 75%, which is great although we still have a good way to go to reach 96% (obtained with the `OR`).

 Since it is often mentioned that semantic search works better when combined with term-matching, it would be wise for us to check the metrics obtained when combining both.
-But first, lets see some useful features related to term-matching that is available in Vespa.
+But first, let's see some useful features related to term-matching that are available in Vespa.

 ## weakAND operator and its effectiveness

 The [weakAnd](https://docs.vespa.ai/documentation/using-wand-with-vespa.html) implementation scores documents by a simplified scoring function, which uses two core text rank features `term(n).significance` and `term(n).weight`.

-Below is a query example that uses the `weakAND` operator with an annotation that set the target number of documents to be 1.000.
+Below is a query example that uses the `weakAND` operator with an annotation that sets the target number of documents to be 1.000.

 ```
 {